ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 With disabled LCD backlight the new M1 laptops idle already at around 0.5W.
 If the lid will be closed the laptop enters 'Deep Idle' mode.
 Measured at the wall this is 0.1W or in other words: too low to be measured precisely with my setup.
 At least it's really low.

-Waking up from this sleep state is almost immediately and can not be compared to the situation with Intel MacBooks where entering sleep states or waking up takes ages compared to the M1 thingies.
+Waking up from this sleep state is almost instantly and can not be compared to the situation with Intel MacBooks where entering sleep states or waking up takes ages compared to the M1 thingies.

 While sleeping the Mac will wake up periodically into 'DarkWake' mode with disabled display to perform maintainance tasks like refreshing network registrations or TimeMachine backups. `pmset -g log` tells the whole story.